Green Decorative Wheat

 ASL Interpreters in Your Class

 This information is for professors that are remotely teaching a class that has at least one Deaf student that uses American Sign Language.
 This is intended to inform you of what to expect, how to communicate with the Deaf student, and how your Zoom class will look as you have Sign Language Interpreters that will also be attending your class.
-This page was provided by the Office of Disability Services.
+This page was provided by the Office of Student Accommodations and Testing.

 You will most likely have two interpreters in your classroom.
 They will take turns interpreting, usually alternating every 20 鈥 30 minutes, depending on the content of the course and how much class participation there is.
 This transition, because of the way Zoom is designed, will sometimes force the interpreters to verbally inform one another that they are starting their turn as the interpreter.
 They will wait for the least intrusive time to get one another鈥檚 attention.
 This might feel odd at first, as they say, 鈥極K 鈥渋nterpreters name鈥, I鈥檝e got it鈥.
 It does not take long for everyone to start ignoring the transition.